everaertmark/weather-app/README.md

-# Angular 2 Weather App (Tutorial)
+# Angular 2 Weather App

 ## Description
-This repository holds the source code of my YouTube Tutorial series on how to build an Angular 2 Weather App.
+This repository holds the source code on how to build an Angular 2 Weather App.